The power of storytelling

-It always amazes me when I consult with clients and they seem to hide behind their computer, product or service and have no clue to the power of story telling to help sell their product or service.
+It always amazes me when I consult with clients and they seem to hide behind their computer, product, or service and have no clue to the power of storytelling to help sell their product or service.
 It’s very rare when I meet with business owners and they understand exactly why leads buy their product or services.

 So how do you motivate business owners to change?
 Is a question I get from my students and I start by asking two very simple questions… Why do you believe people buy from you?
 Do you believe it’s because of your product and what they know about you?
-I get various reasons, but most importantly we can all agree manifestation and transferring of emotions by telling your authentic story will increase magnetism and authority in your market.
+I get various reasons, but most importantly we can typically agree on manifestation and transferring of emotions by telling your authentic story will increase magnetism and authority in your market.

 In the 21st century, entrepreneurs are privy to seeing almost everything on social media and attending live events to hear their favorite professionals speak.
 So it’s becoming very apparent when you’re dealing with a ‘fake’ versus an authentic person because all the ‘fakes’ have the very same similarities as do the authentic people in their regard.
-The authentic will never try to be perfect, because they know being perfect never got them to where they are today, but the ‘fakes’ will always lose you in communication because they typically have a burning desire to express the health, wealth or anything they’re promoting to be the only way to your goals.
+The authentic will never try to be perfect because they know being perfect never got them to where they are today.
+But, the ‘fakes’ will always lose you in communication because they typically have a burning desire to express the health, wealth, or anything they’re promoting to be the only way to your goals.

-How do you write you story?
+How do you write your story?

-I’ve been fortunate to be around many who learned my story and helped me flourished by connecting me with the right people that naturally wanted to help me succeed.
-This doesn’t have to be the case for most and as long as there’s an understanding it only takes one person to change your life, then skies the limit.
+I’ve been fortunate to be around many who learned my story and helped me to flourish by connecting me with the right people that naturally wanted to help me succeed.
+This isn’t the case for most, but as long as there’s a general understanding that it only takes one person to change your life, then skies the limit.

 I grew up with a single mother, along with my three siblings in Canada’s first housing project called Regent Park.
-My mother being 21 at the time with four children struggled, but thankfully we never knew how poor we were because it seemed like everyone around us was in the same situation.
-My mother got her break and moved us out of the slum to acquire a better life and it turned out to be the right move as I have many friends who have died, became addicts or are in prison for life.
-My family and I been through many obstacles and I’m proud to say we overcame the odds and have built successful careers, but this story isn’t about me… It’s about you and how you will tell your story to earn respect and authority in your marketplace.
+My mother was 21 at the time with four children and struggled, but thankfully we never knew how poor we were because it seemed like everyone around us was in the same situation.
+My mother got her break and moved us out of the slum to acquire a better life and it turned out to be the right move as I have many friends who have died, became drug addicts, or are in prison for life.
+My family and I been through many obstacles and I’m proud to say we overcame the odds and have built successful careers.
+However, this story isn’t about me… It’s about you and how you will tell your story to earn respect and authority in your marketplace.

-Wealth will always be a by-product of your authentic intentions and paying respects where they’re due magnetizes people towards you.
-People don’t go to your competition unless they can’t relate to your story which is why your story must be authentic and an experience you shared with your contemporaries so they trust that you can guide them to where they want to be.
+Wealth will always be a by-product of your authentic intentions, and paying respects where they’re due magnetizes people towards you.
+People don’t go to your competitors unless they cannot relate to your story so be authentic, and your experiences shared with the audience will build trust that allows you to guide them.

-Where to share story
+Where to share the story